mysociety/alaveteli/doc/manual/docs/running/redaction.md

 with email `groucho@example.com`.

-A regular expression (regexp) is a method of pattern-matching often used by programmers, and if the redaction you want is more complicated than simply matching exact text.
+A regular expression (regexp) is a method of pattern-matching often used by programmers, and can be used if the redaction you want is more complicated than simply matching exact text.
 But a regexp can be difficult to get right, especially for complex patterns.
-If you haven't used them before, we recommend you learn about them first &mdash; there are a lot of resources online, including websites that let you test and experiment with your regexp before you add it to Alaveteli.
+If you haven't used them before, we recommend you learn about them first &mdash; there are a lot of resources online, including websites that let you test and experiment with your regexp before you add it to Alaveteli (for example, [rubular.com](http://rubular.com/)).
 If you make a mistake in your regexp, either it won't match when you think it should (redacting nothing), or it will match too much (redacting things that should have been left).
 Be careful; if you're not sure, ask us for help first.

-Redaction will attempt to apply to attachments as well as the text body of message.
+Alaveteli will attempt to apply redaction to attachments as well as to the text body of the message.
 For example, text may be redacted within PDFs or Word documents that are attached to a response to which censor rules apply.

 <div class="attention-box warning">
-  Binary files, that is, formats such as PDF, Word, or Excel can be difficult to redact.
+  Binary files (that is, formats such as PDF, Word, or Excel) can be difficult to redact.
 Some other formats, such as photos or JPEG files of scanned text, will not be redacted at all.
 If you are applying censor rules, you should always check they are working as expected on incoming attachments.